Mike-Honey/co2-levels/README.md

 ## 🤝 Support

-Contributions, issues, and feature requests are welcome!
+Contributions, issues, feature requests and sponsorship are all welcome!

 Give a ⭐️ if you like this project!